Hometown - YA Fiction - Work in Progress

 they could beat us.
 The Briggs side of the stadium ignited.
 A thousand people

 leaped into the air and came down with a crash.
-After he lit into everyone,
+After he lit into us, Coach

-Coach Campbell, his face like a strawberry, did his clapping thing he did when
+Campbell, his face like a strawberry, did his clapping thing he did when he was

-he was trying to keep us focused.
+trying to keep us focused.
 We couldn’t even hear him.
-We couldn’t hear a
+We couldn’t hear a thing.

 On offense—on our opening

-possession—Jaylen Calloway shot through and crushed Brantley, our quarterback.
+possession—Devin Calloway shot through the gap and crushed Brantley, our

+quarterback.
 Brantley coughed up the ball and Briggs was in business.
-We’d been huddled up, the
+We’d been

 We held Briggs to a field goal.
 But

 still, ten-zip, just like that.
 They kicked again.
-Our offense got their shit
+Our offense got their act

 together.
 At least until they crossed midfield and stalled.
 We punted, pinned

 them deep near their endzone.
-The band was playing some hip hop beat and the
+The Briggs band was playing some hip-hop beat and

-crowd over on the Briggs side was moving like one big body of water.
-I’ll never
+the entire Briggs side was moving like one big body of water.
+It was like their

-he’d slept with his mom—just kept on and on and on until the kid snapped and
+line about how he’d slept with his mom—just kept on and on with the details

-ripped his helmet off and came charging after him.
-Moose held his hands up, Mr.
+off and came charging after him.
+Moose held his hands up, Mr. Innocent.
+The kid

 But against Briggs he was saying